 Property taxes are billed twice a year.

-The first bill of the year is an estimate, usually based on one half of the previous year's tax.
-This tax bill, printed and mailed out the middle to end of May, is due on or after July 1st.
+The first bill of the year is an estimate, based on one half of the total previous year's tax.
+This tax bill, printed and mailed out around the middle of May, is due on or after July 1st.

-The tax rate is set by the State of New Hampshire Department of Revenue in the fall of the year after which the final bill is printed.
+The tax rate is set by the State of New Hampshire Department of Revenue in the fall of each year after which the final bill is printed.